7 Best Renters Insurance Companies in Colorado 2026

 What Things Affect the Cost of Renters Insurance?

-You know that the average monthly premium for renters insurance is $15 per month, but several factors can impact how much you pay.
+You know that the average monthly premium for renters insurance is $15, but several factors can impact how much you pay.

 Coverage Amount